-The city of São Paulo, Brazil is building a new central public library in the heart of the city.
-The library will consist of a three-story structure with a basement level.
-The goal of the library to be a community hub to promote education, community involvement, and diversity.
+The city of Manchester, England is building a new medical office building in the heart of the city.
+The medical office building will consist of a three-story structure.
+The goal of the project is to provide local access to doctors and out-patient treatment locations.